jpallares/PallaresBlog/_pages/cv.md

 ### Summary

 Senior Software Engineer with **{{ site.time | date: '%Y' | minus:2010 }}+ years of experience**.
 Expert in C#, .NET stack both back-end and front-end also with a background in React and MongoDB.
 Very concerned about writing clean code and following best practices.
 Organized and meticulous, I define myself as a team player.
 I am used to working on agile, international and multicultural environments while delivering high quality products.
-A year as Scrum Master gave me some non- technical yet very valuable skills.
-I love playing around with my Raspberry Pi and write from time to time on this blog.
-Always trying to learn and improve, kaizen
+A year as Scrum Master gave me some non-technical yet very valuable skills.
+I love playing around with my Home Server, work on my [pet projects](https://github.com/jpallares) like [tecalculo.com](https://tecalculo.com/) and write from time to time on this blog.
+Always trying to learn and improve, kaizen.

 ### Skills